Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-At the summit, enjoy a mesmerizing sunrise over the Himalayas, featuring iconic peaks like Mt.
+From the top of Pikey Peak (4,065 m / 13,337 ft.), , witness a breathtaking sunrise over the Himalayas, revealing a panoramic display of some of the world’s highest peaks, including Mt.
 Everest, Mt.
 Kanchenjunga, Mt.
 Dhaulagiri, Mt.
 Makalu, Mt.
-Gauri Shanker, Mt.
+Gauri Shankar, Mt.
 Annapurna, Mt.
 Lhotse, Mt.
 Thamserku, and Mera Peak.
-The views from the top are breathtaking, making the hike truly unforgettable.
+The sweeping views from this vantage point make the journey truly unforgettable.

 Day 09: Trek to Junbesi-PM visit to Thuptenchholing Monastery

-The trail to Thubten Chholing begins at Junbesi Gompa, following the Junbesi Khola upstream, past a Chhorten, crossing to the east bank near the powerhouse at Mopung.
-We then climb the ridge to the monastery.
-After our visit, we’ll retrace our steps back to our lodge for a restful evening.
+The trail to Thupten Chöling begins near Junbesi Gompa, following the Junbesi Khola upstream past a Chhorten and crossing to the east bank near the Mopung powerhouse.
+From there, the path ascends gradually along a ridge to the monastery.
+After exploring the serene grounds and observing the monastic life, return to Junbesi for a restful evening at your lodge.

 Day 10: Trek to Ringmo via Phurteng